Professional Duct Sealing in Beverly Hills

 Studies of California homes find average savings of 15–25% of HVAC energy use after professional duct sealing.
 The actual savings depend on your pre-sealing leakage rate.

-What is the difference between mastic and duct tape for sealing ducts?
+What is the difference between mastic and duct tape?

 Standard 'duct tape' dries out and fails.
-Mastic is a thick, flexible sealant that remains pliable and adheres permanently to joints and plenums.
+Mastic is a thick, flexible sealant that remains pliable and adheres permanently to duct joints.

 How does Aeroseal work?

-Aeroseal pressurizes your duct system and injects a fine mist of polymer particles that accumulate on the edges of leaks to seal them from the inside out.
+Aeroseal pressurizes your ducts and injects a mist of polymer particles that accumulate on leak edges, sealing them from the inside out.

 Is Aeroseal safe?

 Yes.
-The vinyl acetate polymer is non-toxic and has been tested for indoor air quality impacts.
-It is the same material used in chewing gum.
+The material is non-toxic and used in many food products.
+It is tested for indoor air quality impacts.

 How long does duct sealing take?

-We complete most residential duct sealing projects in a single day, typically 4–8 hours depending on the method used.
+Most residential duct sealing projects are completed in a single day, typically taking 4–8 hours depending on the method used.

 More HVAC services in Beverly Hills